kosyakovr/ng-select-autocloser/src/app/ng-select-autocloser/readme.md

 Should work without changes in v17.2+ (with signal-based queries viewChildren()/contentChildren() and takeUntilDestroyed()).

+**This branch provides code for Angular v19 / ng-select v14.**
+**Use branch angular-20-ng-select-20 for code compatible with Angular v20 / ng-select v20**

 Code checked in latest versions of Chrome & clones, Safari, Firefox.